- Home

 While there are many benefits to appointing a professional Executor, there are some other things that must be considered.

-Firstly, you may simply prefer a loved one to deal with your affairs, rather than a solicitor as it is a very personal matter.
-A lay-Executor also has the option to instruct a firm of solicitors to help them administer the Estate, without the firm themselves being formally appointed as Executor.
+Firstly, you may simply prefer a loved one to deal with your affairs, rather than a solicitor, as it is a very personal matter.
+A lay-Executor also has the option to instruct a firm of solicitors to help them administer the Estate, without the firm itself being formally appointed as Executor.

 Another consideration is legal fees.
 If a firm is appointed as Executor and proceeds to act, then they will charge fees for doing so.